 - Be open with other lines of business as to what currently works well and what is potentially improvable from the employee perspective

 - Make limited initial changes where practical – as changing too much might unnecessarily delay your ESM activities

 - Plan for additional changes, which might not need to start within the IT department – as other lines of business using ESM will open up additional opportunities to test different ways of working.

 Finally, don’t assume that IT has all the answers and all the best processes – other business functions might have processes in place that would benefit IT over existing ITSM best practice.
 Importantly, the goal of ESM is business improvement, not to impose IT’s way on the rest of the organization.

-This ESM article was originally written in 2016 and updated in 2023.
+This enterprise service management article was originally written in 2016 and updated in 2023.

-If you liked this ESM article, then these other helpful ESM articles might be of interest too:
+If you liked this ESM article, then these other helpful enterprise service management articles might be of interest too:

 Principal Analyst and Content Director at the ITSM-focused industry analyst firm ITSM.tools.
 Also an independent IT and IT service management marketing content creator, and a frequent blogger, writer, and presenter on the challenges and opportunities for IT service management professionals.

 Previously held positions in IT research and analysis (at IT industry analyst firms Ovum and Forrester and the UK Post Office), IT service management consultancy, enterprise IT service desk and IT service management, IT asset management, innovation and creativity facilitation, project management, finance consultancy, internal audit, and product marketing for a SaaS IT service management technology vendor.